illarion/lockenv/SECURITY.md

 ## Security Properties

 ### Confidentiality

+**File Contents:**
 - All file contents encrypted with AES-256-GCM
-- Sensitive metadata encrypted in metadata bucket
+- File hashes and detailed metadata encrypted in private bucket
-- Basic file list in manifest bucket for usability
 - No information leakage about file contents

+**Index (Unencrypted):**
+- File paths, sizes, and modification times stored unencrypted in index bucket
+- Anyone with repository read access can enumerate tracked files using `lockenv ls` or `lockenv status`
+- If file paths are sensitive, use generic names (e.g., `config1.enc`)

 ### Integrity
 - GCM mode provides authenticated encryption